Last Updated on

 If I could pick out the best looking boxing shoe award, that award would definitely go to the Reebok boxing boot.
 This shoes has been made famous because Floyd Mayweather has been wearing them for years, both for training and in his actual boxing matches.
 These shoes, up until recently, were hard to get and were not available to the public outside of custom orders.
 However, Reebok, due to the popularity and demand, finally made these available to the public.

 This model offers additional stability with an extra strap to cliche tight after you’ve tied them up.
-This helps tighten the shoe right below the ankle, giving just that extra little bit of foot support — but a noticeable one at that.
+This helps tighten the shoe right below the ankle, giving just that extra little bit of foot support — but a noticeable one at that Dreamweaver cs5 5.

 All in all, if you want a good look pair of boxing shoes you can use for competitions (or just for showing off), these shoes will do that for you.

-Cons: the shoes are not the lightest and the almost bleached white color quickly turns beige color after a few weeks.
-The front part of the shoe also can get some scuff marks — I wish it was of slightly different design.
+Cons: the shoes are not the lightest, and the almost bleached white color quickly turns beige color after a few weeks.
+The front part of the shoe also can get some scuff marks — I wish it were of slightly different design.
 However, these shoes look pretty sweet; I can see why boxers might like to show up in a match using a new pair.
 However, the sleek white turns an off color in time.
-The shoe support, breathability, and grips are excellent though and the shoes last for a long while.
+The shoe support, breathability, and grips are excellent though, and the shoes last for a long while.

 Nike HyperKO Boxing Boots (Alternative Choice)

-These are sort of a interesting cross between a sneaker and a boxing boot.
+These are sort of an interesting cross between a sneaker and a boxing boot.
 I’m not sure there is anything else quite like it on the market.